 Again, all hotels on the Strip will be accessible.
 These just cater to ADA guests with the highest quality and eye for detail.
 It’s the little things that really add up, so if you’re booking outside of these 5 recommendations, just be sure to read the detailed description and be sure they have everything you will need for a comfortable stay.

-These hotels are among the Top Ten Hotels in Las Vegas.
-See the other top five hotels at lasvegasdirect.com
+These hotels are among the Top Hotels in Las Vegas.
+See room rates for all the top Vegas hotels at TripAdvisor.

 Las Vegas Wheelchair Friendly Attractions